krzysztofengineer/openbsd/02-installation.md

 ```

 Follow the instructions and when you're done, hit `Enter` (or type `done`).
 For beginners, it is recommended to leave the selection untouched.
+The installer then will fetch and verify all sets that's been selected.